Rakibul-Hassan-1/Rakibul-Hassan-1/README.md

 ## Glad to see you here! 😄

-I am a software engineer and problem solver.
+I am a problem solver.
 I love programming, reading and teaching.
 I love to surround myself with code and people who love to code.

 👨‍💻 **Talking about Personal Stuffs:**